luismu78/udacity-dend-data-warehousing/README.md

 * location varchar
 * user_agent varchar

-Key distribution has been chosen for the songplays table, with a distribution key of song_id and user_id.
-This is because joins will be primarily made between the songplays, and the song and user metadata itself.
-As well as this, the song and user tables is most likely to grow in size.
+Key distribution has been chosen for the songplays table, with a distribution key of song_id.
+This is because joins will be primarily made between the songplays, and the song  metadata itself.
+As well as this, the song table is most likely to grow in size.
 This selection will also allow the data to be distributed evenly over the nodes, avoiding skew.
 The user id is chosen as a varchar, since this is how the data is represented in the log data.

 We have created foreign keys with the user_id, song_id, and artist_id, as this information will be used for joins.